redwoodjs/redwoodjs-com-archive/cookbook/File_Upload.md

 ![New image scaffold](https://user-images.githubusercontent.com/300/82616735-ec41a400-9b82-11ea-9566-f96089e35e52.png)

-I already changed that key so don't bother trying to steal it!
-That's it on the Filestack side, let's create a sample app and integrate their uploader.
+Copy that or at least keep the browser tab open because we're going to need it in a minute.
+(I already changed that key so don't bother trying to steal it!)

+That's it on the Filestack side, let's create a sample app and integrate Filestack's uploader.

 ## The App

+Let's create a very simple DAM (Digital Asset Manager) that lets users upload and catalog images.
+They will be able to click the thumbnail to open a full-size version.

 Create a new Redwood app: